Freeport-McMoRan: Another Gift

 During the 2015/2016 period, copper prices traded for a whole year under $2.30/lb.
 The current economic climate doesn't initially support prices remaining this low for a whole year with the U.S. approving a $2.2 trillion stimulus plan and other countries such as China stimulating their economies.

-The other major difference is that Freeport-McMoRan has only $7.8 billion in net debt while the copper miner headed into the prior copper and oil price collapse at over $20.0 billion of net debt.
+The other major difference is that Freeport-McMoRan has only $7.8 billion in net debt, while the copper miner headed into the prior copper and oil price collapse at over $20.0 billion of net debt.

 All of these numbers place Freeport-McMoRan in a better position than back in 2015.
-The company has far less debt and the copper prices are far higher this time.
-The only question is demand levels, but the Asian global economy is back into action having gotten past the virus outbreak and the copper miner doesn't need to make any drastic corporate moves to survive this time around.
+The company has far less debt, and the copper prices are far higher this time.
+The only question is demand levels, but the Asian global economy is back into action having gotten past the virus outbreak, and the copper miner doesn't need to make any drastic corporate moves to survive this time around.

 Value Here

 Similar to most stocks, the valuation metrics are difficult here.
 Freeport-McMoRan isn't likely to see much copper demand for a few months.
-Ultimately, the market is likely to see major pent-up demand for construction projects and electric vehicles once the crisis is over due slashed interest rates and the ability to invest in long-term projects after a recession.
+Ultimately, the market is likely to see major pent-up demand for construction projects and electric vehicles once the crisis is over due to slashed interest rates and the ability to invest in long-term projects after a recession.

 While questions exist regarding the short-term demand equation with the global economy shutdown, Freeport-McMoRan remains positioned for the long term.
 Copper prices won't remain close to $2.00/lb when copper miners won't invest in new supplies at this level.

 Freeport-McMoRan forecasts generating a $6 billion EBITDA level in 2021 based on copper prices only $2.75/lb.
-The amount jumps to $7 billon based on only $3.00/lb for copper.
+The amount jumps to $7 billion based on only $3.00/lb for copper.
 The price thresholds could even fall, if oil was to remain depressed due to the ongoing price war from Saudi Arabia.

 Source: Freeport-McMoRan BMO presentation